 This book is mainly intended for readers who are not involved with the field of statistics.
 It provides a concise introduction to Stochastic calculus, stochastic processes, and measure theory.
 It also serves as an ideal user’s guide to filtering and includes plenty of useful exercises for students.
 It is an excellent resource for signal processing researchers, engineers, and anyone interested in practical implementation of filtering techniques (especially the Kalman filter).
 It features three different chapters dealing with applications arising in population modelling, genetics, and finance.

-4. Measure, Integral, Derivative: A Course on Lebesgue’s Theory (Sergei Ovchinnikov)
+Measure, Integral, Derivative: A Course on Lebesgue’s Theory

 Basically, this classroom-tested book has been written to serve as a one-semester course in Lebesgue’s theory.
 It features more than 180 exercises and opts for an elementary approach to the topic.
 Thus, it is readily accessible to both undergraduate and lower-graduate-level students.
 The only prerequisite for this book is a course in elementary real analysis.
 The three main topics that the book focuses on are measure, differentiation, and integration.
 An introductory chapter has also been included for helping the student bridge the gap between their previous knowledge and what the book has to offer.

-For making the proofs of relatively difficult results more accessible to students, they have been divided into smaller steps.
-Except a handful of relatively simple statements, all the results given here have been proven.
+To make the proofs of relatively difficult results more accessible to students, they have been divided into smaller steps.
+Except for a handful of relatively simple statements, all the results given here have been proven.
 The book’s presentation is largely elementary, with Dini’s derivatives not being used in differentiation and σ-algebras not being used in the chapter on measure theory.
 That said, you will find all the central ideas of Lebesgue’s theory in the text.